barryclark/jekyll-now/_posts/2016-12-01-microservices-day.md

 ### A start with  microserivces

 Keeping with the trend of having events based on technical topics that we are getting into at Haufe Group, we just had our Microservices Architecture Day - #msaday - internal event.
-We are currently looking to adopt microservices design patterns for new software and to refactor our older systems towards microservices andto make it easier to manage and grow our software. #msaday was a lot of fun and we were joined by many colleagues from other parts of Germany and from our offices in Switzerland, Romania and Spain.
+We are currently looking to adopt microservices design patterns for new software, to refactor our older systems towards microservices and to make it easier to manage and grow our software. #msaday was a lot of fun and we were joined by many colleagues from other parts of Germany and from our offices in Switzerland, Romania and Spain.

 {:.center}
 ![Microservices audience](/images/Microservices-Day/Satisfied-Microservices-Customer.JPG){:style="margin:auto"}